 The Lord had my full attention!

 Expectant faith surged in my heart.
-I had finished the letter to Lou just a few minutes beforehand; now I sensed God was about to speak to me something dear to His heart.
+I had finished the letter to Lou just minutes beforehand; now I sensed God was about to speak to me something dear to His heart.

 In the passage that the Lord brought to my attention, the authors quoted an illustration from Lou Engle’s Digging the Wells of Revival in which he delineated a hypothetical example of a young lady discovering her spiritual heritage as she reads her grandmother’s diary: